 If you’re really feeling like you don’t have the time to figure it all – I get it + I got you.

-There’s actionable worksheets and marketing plug + plays that lay out what to say and when + where to post.
+You can join the Holiday Promo Playbook where there’s actionable worksheets and marketing plug + plays that lay out what to say and when + where to post.

-Like literally, 2 days before – post this, 1 day before – share this…
+As in: 2 days before – post this, 1 day before – share this…

 - When to post

 - And a spreadsheet to keep it all organized + stress free

 (And that’s just one part of it.)